pay-now/paynow-woocommerce/readme.txt

 Stable tag: 1.0.14
 License: GPLv3

-paynow is a secure online payment by bank transfers, BLIK and card.
+**pay**now is a secure online payment by bank transfers, BLIK and card.

 == Description ==
 paynow is a secure online payment by bank transfers, BLIK and card.